-Why to use mind maps to sketch your business model
+Why use mind maps to sketch your business model

 Business models, contrary to business plans, continuously evolve and have as fewer assumptions as possible.